Jury Duty Is Important Service To Our Country

 THE IMPORTANCE OF JURY DUTY

 The right to a jury trial is stated in the United States Constitution.
-It is also in the Constitution of the State of Minnesota.
+It is also in the Minnesota State Constitution.
 (U.S. Const, Amend.
 7; Minn.Const. art.
 1, Sec 4.)
-The right to be judged by a panel of ordinary citizens rather than an appointed official has been a part of our legal system since the founding of our country.
+It is the right to be judged by a panel of ordinary citizens rather than an appointed official.
+This has been a part of our legal system since the founding of our country.
 Jury trials are used in both criminal cases and civil cases, in state and federal courts.

 At our firm, most of our jury trials involve personal injury cases where we are asking for compensation for our injured client.
 In every trial our lawyers have participated in, we sincerely appreciate, and are actually moved by, the jury process.
 In particular, people’s willingness to serve and decide disputes in this civil way.
 We have found that people take jury service very seriously.
 Jurors will carefully listen to the evidence, and they try to come to the right decision in each case.